mapclient-plugins/mapclientplugins.typeconverterstep/docs/index.rst

    **Type Converter** workflow connections.

-Information on this plugins' specification is available :ref:`here <mcp-directory-chooser-specification>`.
+Information on this plugins' specification is available :ref:`here <mcp-type-converter-specification>`.

 Configuration
 -------------